 - Theme 1 Investigating small business.
-Written Paper (50%) 1hr 45m - Theme 2 Building a business.

 Written Paper (50%) 1hr 45m

+- Theme 2 Building a business.
+Written Paper (50%) 1hr 45m

 The skills gained on a GCSE Business course allow you to build commercial awareness and start contributing to your chosen employer quickly and effectively.
-Industries as diverse as chemicals, utilities, fashion, health, grocery, and construction require managers all with а clear understanding of systems, efficiency, and operational issues.
+Industries as diverse as chemicals, utilities, fashion, health, grocery, and construction all require managers with a clear understanding of systems, efficiency, and operational issues.
 Opportunities exist in management and analytic roles with employers in the private, public, and voluntary sectors.